dbos-inc/dbos-docs/docs/typescript/reference/testing-runtime.md

 invoke<T>(target: T, workflowUUID?: string, params?: WorkflowInvokeParams): InvokeFuncs<T>
 ```

-Invoke a transaction or communicator.
+Invoke a transaction or step.
 To invoke workflows, use [`invokeWorkflow`](#runtimeinvokeworkflowtarget-workflowuuid-params) or [`startWorkflow`](#runtimestartworkflowtarget-workflowuuid-params) instead.
 The syntax for invoking function `fn` in class `Cls` with argument `arg` is: